mehmetkose/puf/README.md

 @import 'path/to/puf'
 ```

-From that point on, you can use these mixins in your Stylus.
+From that point on, you can use the puf in your Stylus.